Lord Nelson 41: Operational history

 actual belaying pins and a Samson post."

 Marine surveyor Richard Jordan reviewed the boat in 2010, writing, "The 41 Lord Nelson is a medieval styled cruiser.
 From the bulwarks to the bowsprit, she is lined with fine Burmese teak … It is an old fashioned look with bronze fastenings and the old world wood.
-Her extreme sheer is like the that of the tug boats that they went on to build.
+Her extreme sheer is like that of the tug boats that they went on to build.
 The beam is amidships with moderate freeboard.
 The spoon bow with bobstay broadly expands for a spacious foredeck.
-The looks exudes character."
+The look exudes character."
 He concludes, "the Lord Nelson has medieval torture room flair.
 You cannot find teak like the Burmese that lines these classic yachts.
 On the used market, these sell for around $100,000 and are beautiful when maintained with an open checkbook."